bootneck2000/WattKrug/README.md

 # WattKrug
-Watters and Kruger review paper
+Watters and Kruger review paper.
+Will form the basis of a peer-reviewed article later this year / beginning of next